vault27/Foundation/paloalto.md

 - Data redistribution: other can connect to Panorama, Panorama can connect to agents
 - Log collectors + Groups
 - Zero touch provisioning
-- Plugins: AWS, Azure, ACI, TrustSec, DLP, SD-WAN, NSX, vCenter,
+- Plugins: AWS, Azure, ACI, TrustSec, DLP, SD-WAN, NSX, vCenter
+- A CLI command will forward the pre-existing logs to Panorama from firewalls

 Types: